vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/cross-chain.md

   of the validator's mandatory information.

 - The relayer watches all cross-chain events happen on BSC and the Greenfield blockchain independently.
-After enough blocks of confirmation to reach finality, the relayer will sign a message by the BLS key to confirm the events, and broadcast the signing attestment, which is called "the vote", through a p2p network to other relayers.
+Once a sufficient number of blocks have been confirmed to reach finality, the relayer will sign a message using the BLS key to confirm the events.
+This signed message is called the "vote."
+  The relayer will then broadcast the vote through a p2p network to other relayers.

 - Once enough votes from the relayer are collected, the relayer will assemble a cross-chain package transaction and submit it to BSC or